BINA Istra

 BINA Istra is a Croatian joint stock company founded in 1995 to facilitate construction and subsequent management of an Istrian Y motorway, consisting of the A8 motorway and the A9 motorway.
-On September 21, 1995, BINA Istra has been granted concession regarding management of the Istrian Y. The concession agreement is valid until 2041, when the motorways shall be returned to the Republic of Croatia without any compensation.
+On September 21, 1995, BINA Istra was granted concession regarding management of the Istrian Y. The concession agreement is valid until 15 December 2041, when the motorways shall be returned to the Republic of Croatia without any compensation.

-The company currently manages or develops the following routes:
+The company manages or develops the following routes:

 Current ownership structure of the company is as follows: